braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/troubleshooting.md

 1. Add yourself as a [test user][iam_1] on the dashboard.
 2. Set up an in-app message campaign targeted at your user.
 3. Ensure that a new session occurs in your application.
 4. Use the [event user logs][iam_3] to check that your device is requesting in-app messages on session start.
-Find the SDK Request associated with your test user's session start event.
+Find the SDK request associated with your test user's session start event.
   - If your app was meant to request triggered in-app messages, you should see `trigger` in the **Requested Responses** field under **Response Data**.
   - If your app was meant to request original in-app messages, you should see  `in_app` in the **Requested Responses** field under **Response Data**.
 5. Use the [event user logs][iam_3] to check if the correct in-app messages are being returned in the response data.<br>![][iam_5]